klchambers/todo-list/README.md

 - The app should be intuitive, and display actionable and informative data
 - The app should be responsive to my input, and inform me if I make any mistakes or input any invalid data
-- The app should store my data, and use persistent storage allow me to view it at a later date after closing the app
+- The app should store my data, and use persistent storage to allow me to view it at a later date after closing the app
-- The app should clear the terminal display appropriately after certain actions, such as when I close the program, delete data, or clear a list
+- The app should clear the terminal display appropriately after certain actions, such as when I delete data, clear a list, or exit the program

 <a id=site-owners-goals></a>

 ### Site Owner's Goals

 - I aim to create a useful program through which data can be stored with relevant contextual information, such as dates and priorities/importance
-- I aim to create a program which a user can quit, and come back to at a later date, maintaining its functionality
+- I aim to create a program which a user can quit, and come back to at a later date
 - I aim to implement defensive design in the program, so that exceptions and errors are caught and handled well, with as little inconvenience to the user as possible

 <a id=features></a>